 I was keen to squeeze in a Pine Marten experience during our recent Scottish adventure, so I contacted Glenloy Wildlife near Fort William as Pine Martens have been resident around Glenloy Lodge for over forty years.
 During this time they have been attracted with food, to the delight of visitors, largely with a handful of peanuts and leftover bread and peanut butter.
 Generations of martens have come to recognise this as a reliable food source, and while their resident female is a daily visitor, her extended family also visit.
 Kits are brought out of the natal den usually in the second half of June and the summer is often a good time to see young martens, if she has bred successfully.
 At other times of the year generally one or two, but occasionally up to four martens at a time may be seen at the feeding station.

-As the sun was setting waited patiently in the sun lounge at Glenloy Lodge and after about an hour there she was, skipping along the low wall less than a metre from the lounge window.
-She nibbled her way through the small pile of peanuts and then moved onto the bread placed along the window ledge and wall.
+As the sun was setting we waited patiently in the sun lounge at Glenloy Lodge nibbling on shortbread and sipping on tea.
+It wasn’t long before she came skipping along a low wall, less than a metre from the lounge window.
+She munched her way through the small pile of peanuts and then moved onto the bread placed along the window ledge and wall.
 She took much delight in licking off the peanut butter and generally discarding the bread.
 Having the opportunity to see a Pine Marten so close, yet knowing she still lives out in the wild rehearing her young, was a delight.
 Although unfazed by the click of my camera the wildlife expert who owns Glenloy Lodge explained how this female felt comfortable with us being inside the sun lodge looking out, but she’d soon scatter were we to venture outside.
 Watching her bounce along the wall and up and down the steps gave me an incredible insight into these timid, yet playful creatures.

 Where to see Pine Martens in Scotland